Medical milestone: US OKs marijuana-based drug for seizures

 The FDA has previously approved synthetic versions of another cannabis ingredient for medical use, including severe weight loss in patients with HIV.

 Epidiolex is essentially a pharmaceutical-grade version CBD oil, which some parents already use to treat children with epilepsy.
 CBD is one of more than 100 chemicals found in marijuana.
-But it doesn’t contain THC, the ingredient that gives marijuana its mind-altering effect.
+It doesn’t contain THC, the ingredient that gives marijuana its mind-altering effect.

 Physicians say it’s important to have a consistent, government-regulated version.

-Note: This story has been corrected to reflect that Realm of Caring is not affiliated with the Colorado-based company CW Hemp.